A Solomon Mackey formula for graded bialgebras

 \textbf{Mathematics Subject Classifications:} 16T30, 05E05.

 \textbf{Keywords:} Hopf algebra, bialgebra, Adams operations, graded connected Hopf algebra, combinatorial Hopf algebra, noncommutative symmetric functions, stalactic equivalence.

 This is a preliminary report on a project.
 Its goal is to classify the identities that hold between the natural ($\mathbf{k}$-linear) operations on the category of graded $\mathbf{k}$-bialgebras.
-The following approach is likely improvable (being entirely focussed on unary operations $H\rightarrow H$, despite the multivalued operations $H^{\otimes k}\rightarrow H^{\otimes\ell}$ being probably a more natural object of study) and rather inchoate (the proofs lacking in elegance and readability), but the main result (Theorem \ref{thm.sol-mac-1}) appears worthy of dissemination and -- to my great surprise -- new.
+The following approach is likely improvable (being entirely focused on unary operations $H\rightarrow H$, despite the multi-input-multi-output operations $H^{\otimes k}\rightarrow H^{\otimes\ell}$ being probably a more natural object of study) and rather inchoate (the proofs lacking in elegance and readability), but the main result (Theorem \ref{thm.sol-mac-1}) appears worthy of dissemination and -- to my great surprise -- new.
 Even more surprisingly, a combinatorial Hopf algebra (named $\operatorname*{PNSym}$ for \textquotedblleft permuted noncommutative symmetric functions\textquotedblright) emerges from this study which, too, seems to have hitherto escaped the eyes of the algebraic combinatorics community.
 Thus I hope that this report will be of some use in the time before the right proofs are found and written up (hopefully without requiring a revision of the respective statements).

-I would like to thank the organizers of the CATMI 2023 workshop in Bergen (Gunnar Fl\o ystad, H\aa kon Gylterud, Hans Munthe-Kaas, Uwe Wolter) for the occasion to present these ideas, and Marcelo Aguiar and Amy Pang for stimulating conversations.
+I would like to thank the organizers of the CATMI 2023 workshop in Bergen (Gunnar Fl\o ystad, H\aa kon Gylterud, Hans Zanna Munthe-Kaas, Uwe Wolter) for the occasion to present these ideas, and Marcelo Aguiar, Amy Pang and Sarah Brauner for stimulating conversations.
+Two referees have furthermore given useful and constructive feedback that has improved the paper.
+In July 2026, GPT-5.6 Sol was used to correct some mistakes (probably too late for the proceedings volume), in particular weakening Theorem \ref{thm.pas-lin-ind2} and replacing a wrong Theorem 2.10 by what is now Remark \ref{rmk.splitting}.